 The plain truth about data-driven marketing is this: All data is good data.
 It doesn’t matter whether that data comes from analytics tools, customer surveys, or just plain old conversations.
 The companies using data-driven marketing most effectively take all of that information — the analytics and the intuition — and use them to produce true insights that drive their businesses forward.
 Don’t be like the guys in Moneyball, fighting to see who wins.
 Instead, get those groups working together so that the whole organization wins.

 FYI, this is your last chance to register for my latest webinar, Digital Marketing Directions: Key Trends Driving Your Marketing Next Year, that I’m presenting tomorrow, Tuesday, September 16, 2014.
 You can read all the details here.

 And since we’re talking about observing your customers, let’s talk about a channel that offers a wealth of data about customer behavior: Email.
 This look at growing your email list can help you gain additional insights and information about what matters to your customers.
 You can also review the slides from a talk I gave all about email marketing in an age of mobile:

 (And, yes… you can hire me to speak at your next event, too).

 And, if you’re interested in learning even more about how customers changing behavior shapes e-commerce and marketing, register to receive a special report I’ve produced in conjunction with hotel marketing firm Vizergy, “Digital Hotel Marketing in a Multiscreen World.”
 While it’s targeted specifically at hotel and resort marketers, the lessons apply to just about any business.
 You can get your free copy of the report here.

-You might also enjoy some of our past coverage of the social, local, mobile web and what it means for your business, including:
+Finally, you might also enjoy some of our past coverage of the mobile, local, social web and how to make it work for your business, including:

 - The Secrets Behind “It’s All E-commerce” for 2014